floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_state_search.md

 POST /_signals/watch/{tenant}/_search/_state
 ```

 Searches for watch state documents.
-Search criteria and options can be specified in a manner similar to the Elasticsearch document search REST API.
+Search criteria and options can be specified in a manner similar to the OpenSearch/Elasticsearch document search REST API.

 Both the GET and the POST HTTP method can be used with the same effect.